tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 ```

 This creates a gateway `gtw1` with the frequency plan `EU_863_870` and EUI `00800000A00009EF`.
 You can now connect
 your gateway to the stack.
+For more details you can use the `--help` flag.

 <a name="registerapp"/>